Siege of Nijmegen (1794): Start of the siege

 From 29 October to 1 November, the French did not attack, but carefully prepared for a long-term siege by constructing more trenches and batteries in the ever colder weather.
 Although the defenders bombarded them with cannons, they had little effect.
 Several more homes in Hees were shot ablaze from the walls.
 A number of high-ranking Allied commanders appeared in the city and convened to discuss what to do.
 It was suggested to make a sortie out of the city in an attempt to frustrate the French preparations.
 In the end, only a single sortie involving 300 British and 200 Hanoverian soldiers was performed towards a French battery located on the Hunnerberg, but it was beaten back with a loss of 100 men.
 In the meantime, the wood shortage inside Nijmegen was rapidly becoming serious, and all kinds of things were set on fire to produce warmth.
-On 2 November, the Coalition forces employed an almost endless barrage on the slowly nearer-digging French troops, who did not return the fire.
+On 2 November, Allied forces employed an almost endless barrage on the slowly nearer-digging French troops, who did not return the fire.
 That evening and night, 3000 men with military wagons and horses are said to have crossed the river while evacuating the city.
 At night, Hanoverian troops made another sortie and reached the French trenches, but it appeared that they did not achieve more than capturing a few spades whilst incurring 60 deaths and 40 injuries.
 The next day, the evacuation was resumed.
 Numerous bombs, cannon and howitzers balls were thrown into the river so that they wouldn't fall into French hands.
 Moreover, 500 tonnes of flour were dumped overboard, but hungry civilians retrieved much of it from the water for their own use.
 The situation turned around when the three Princes of Orange came from Arnhem and arrived in Nijmegen in the afternoon to consult with the other military commanders.
-The result appears to have been to cease the evacuation and to resume the siege, because room was made for 3,600 new British and Dutch soldiers (including 2 companies of Dutch cannoneers), who arrived later that night.
-Coalition troops on the walls kept firing at the French, who kept digging closer without firing back.
+The result appears to have been to cease the evacuation and to resume the siege, because room was made for 3,600 fresh British and Dutch troops (including two Dutch artillery companies), who arrived later that night.
+Allied troops on the walls kept firing at the French, who kept digging closer without firing back.